Grant USA Tower: Description

-The proposed 1,750 foot, 121-story tower was to be clad in "dollar green" glass, topped by a golden American bald eagle statue atop a flagpole, and large gold letters spelling out "USA" at the peak.
+The proposed 1,750 ft, 121-story tower was to be clad in "dollar green" glass, topped by a golden American bald eagle statue atop a flagpole, and large gold letters spelling out "USA" at the peak.
 The tower was to contain over 3,000,000 sqft of office space, a hotel, convention facilities, and a promenade with an ice skating rink.
 There were plans for a 21-floor atrium above the 121st floor, which would have been the top floor of the hotel component.
 Grant also proposed a privately financed, 125-seat monorail system that would have run from the tower to the Newark Liberty International Airport.

 The tower was to be built on the block bounded by Broad, Lafayette, Edison, and Mulberry Street, purchased by Grant for $1.2 million in a city auction in 1985.
 Construction on the first component of the project, the five-story, 250,000 sqft Renaissance Mall, was underway in 1989.
 The mall was to feature an international food court, a floating piano bar, office space, and horse and buggy rides around downtown Newark.
 An accompanying 30-story tower called "Grant USA I", was to be connected to the mall via skyway.